argos-labs/pot-sdk-doc/ARGOS_RPA_POT_SDK_on_Windows10.md

 ### [How to upgrade/remove(EOL) your plugin](How_to_Upgrade_plugin.md)
 Because plugin is a normal software it need to fix or upgrade if needed.
 This guide shows how to upgrade your plugin.

+---
+## POT SDK - Important Notes - Troubleshooting

+> POT SDK setup can be very sensitive about the environment.
+> We strongly recommend you follow the instruction in the POTSDK document STEP-BY-STEP precisely to ensure the correct setup.